Mike Will Made It: 2013–present: Debut studio album, collaborations, and Creed II soundtrack

 Mike Will executive produced Miley Cyrus's fourth studio album Bangerz (2013), including its lead single "We Can't Stop".
 He produced eight tracks on Bangerz and six tracks on Cyrus' other project Miley Cyrus & Her Dead Petz.

 On September 9, 2013, Mike Will premiered his commercial debut single "23", featuring Wiz Khalifa, Juicy J and Miley Cyrus.
 He revealed that he had signed with Interscope Records to release his debut album.
 His debut album will also feature Beyoncé, Future, Kendrick Lamar, and 2 Chainz.

 He was named producer of the year by HipHopDX on December 18, 2013.

 On June 17, 2014, Mike Will Made It released the first single from his mixtape, "Buy the World", featuring Future, Lil Wayne and Kendrick Lamar.
 On December 15, 2014, he released his fifth mixtape, Ransom.
 Featured artists include Big Sean, Juicy J, 2 Chainz, Lil Wayne, and Kendrick Lamar.

-On March 24, 2017, he released Ransom 2.
-The bigger names showcase a quick flip through Mike Will's contact list: Rihanna, Kendrick Lamar, Future, Pharrell, Lil Wayne, Big Sean, Migos, YG, and more.
+On March 24, 2017, he released Ransom 2, featuring Rihanna, Kendrick Lamar, Future, Pharrell, Lil Wayne, Big Sean, Migos, YG, and more.

 In 2018, the soundtrack for the action-drama film Creed II was released, entitled Creed II: The Album.
 The album featured all original songs written and produced by Mike Will Made It (with the exception of three tracks).

 On August 21, 2020, Mike Will released the single "Bang Bang" with rapper Chief Keef.
 He also announced that his upcoming project is "74%" done.
 On November 6, 2020, Mike Will released the song, "What That Speed Bout!?" with rappers Nicki Minaj and YoungBoy Never Broke Again.
 It is the lead single to his upcoming album, Michael, which failed to meet its 2023 release date.

 In 2023, Mike Will partnered with ESPN’s Custom NBA Music Strategy as its first-ever lead producer to curate music for the 2023-24 NBA season.
 ON October 16, 2023, Mike Will released the new single ‘Different Breed’ featuring Latto and Swae Lee on ESPN.